MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 ## Add members

-The **Members** page is where you can assign members to your projects, and define their roles and permissions.
+The **Members** page is where you can assign members to your workspaces, and define their roles and permissions.

 :::image type="content" source="media/add-members.png" alt-text="Members page with callout on Add Members button":::

-To add members to your project, follow these steps:
+To add members to your workspace, follow these steps:

 1. In the navigation pane, choose **Settings** > **Members**, and then select **+Add members**.